 By ccTLD (Country Code Top-Level Domain):

-Step 3: Deep Dive Analysis – Evaluating Individual Backlink Quality
+Step 3: Deep Dive Analysis—Checking the Quality of Each Link

 -

-- Topical Relevance: This is paramount.
-A link from a website and page that is highly relevant to your niche or the content of your linked page carries significantly more weight.[2, 77, 82, 83, 84, 85, 86] For example, if you run a travel blog, a backlink from “Lonely Planet” would be far more valuable than one from an unrelated finance website.[77]
+- Topical Relevance: This is really significant.
+A link from a website and page that are very relevant to your specialty or the content of the page you linked to is considerably more useful.[2, 77, 82, 83, 84, 85, 86] If you have a travel blog, for example, a link from “Lonely Planet” would be much more important than one from a finance site that has nothing to do with travel.[77]

-- “The best source of a link is a website that is both considered authoritative and relevant to your website.” – Helen Pollitt, Lead SEO at Arrows Up.[15]
+- “The best place to get a link is from a website that is both relevant and authoritative.” – Helen Pollitt, Lead SEO at Arrows Up.[15]

 -

-- According to Brian Dean, “from years of testing, I’ve found that the authority of the page linking to you matters more than any other factor.”.[87]
+- Brian Dean adds, “from years of testing, I’ve learned that the authority of the page that links to you is more important than any other factor.”.[87]

-- However, context matters.
-A link from a lower DA/DR site that is extremely relevant and has an engaged audience can still be valuable.
+- But the circumstance is critical.
+A link from a site with a low DA/DR that is really relevant and has an engaged readership can still be valuable.

 -

-- Natural Distribution: A healthy profile has a mix of anchor text types: branded, naked URL, generic, partial-match, and some exact-match keywords.[78, 79, 80, 84]
+- Natural Distribution: A healthy profile has a variety of anchor text kinds, like branded, naked URL, generic, partial-match, and some exact-match keywords.[78, 79, 80, 84]

 -

-- Editorial Links: Links editorially placed within the main body of relevant content are generally considered the most valuable.[2, 14, 84, 87] Google puts more weight on these.[87]
+- Editorial Links: Links that editors include in the main body of pertinent information are usually the most helpful.[2, 14, 84, 87] Google gives these more importance.[87]

 -

-- Content Quality: Does the linking site publish high-quality, original, and valuable content, or is it thin, scraped, or AI-generated fluff?.[77, 84, 85]
+- Content Quality: Does the site that links to you have original, helpful, and high-quality content, or is it rubbish that was scraped, thin, or made by AI?.[77, 84, 85]

-- User Experience: Is the site well-designed and user-friendly, or is it cluttered with ads and difficult to navigate?.[84]
+- User Experience: Is the site straightforward to use and well-designed, or is it full of adverts and hard to find your way around?.[84]

-- Website History: Check for sudden traffic drops or penalties associated with the linking domain.[77]
-Linking from a penalized site can harm your SEO.[9, 77]
+- Website History: Check for sudden declines in traffic or penalties associated with the linking domain.
+Linking from a site that has been penalized can affect your SEO.[9, 77]

 -